jmadinlab/traits/public/procedures.md

 ### Quality control

-There are three levels of data review.
+There are four levels of data review.

 1. `Contributor-level` review at time of submission,  Once submitted, data are tagged as *pending*.
 2. `Editor-level` review.
 The relevant Editor/s for traits in your submission are automatically notified by email.
 The contributor may be contacted by the Editor if there are any issues with the submission.
 The Editor will *approve* the submission once satisfied.
 3. `User-level` review.
 Anyone signed-in as a database user can report an issue with an observation record, and the submitter and the Editor will be notified by email.
+4. `Consortium-level` review.
+Each trait will be reviewed approximately yearly in order to flag any broader issues.

 ### Error checking